WillSoper/WillSoper.github.io/_posts/2020-07-06-helping-others-with-their-mental-health.md

 2. Diet (and avoid alcohol like the plague)
 3. Exercise (just a walk is good, whatever they can do)

 The way to think about these is like a minimum standard.
-Getting them “more right” won’t make any difference, and you can’t expect cure mental health issues just by doing these things, but if you **aren’t** able to get these things right then everything else is going to be much much harder.
+Getting them “more right” won’t make any difference, and you can’t expect to cure mental health issues just by doing these things, but if you **aren’t** able to get these things right then everything else is going to be much much harder.

 There are some important things to note: